PeteyChan/SimpleECS/README.md

     comp.other_entity.Set(4.5f);      // calling these functions can possibly invalidate the query's comp.other_entity.Remove<int>();  // iterators and lead to undefined behaviour. comp.other_entity.Destroy();      // Only use them when you know for certain that the query archetypes
-                                      // and the component's entity archetypes do not overlap
+                                      // and the component's entity archetype do not overlap

     // INSTEAD
     if (comp.other_entity.TryGet(out int value)) // instead get information from it with try get first